AdobeDocs/experience-platform.en/help/dashboards/integrations/power-bi.md

 ### Credentials

-The first step is to provide non-expiring credentials for the Power BI application integration.
-There are two options available to provide these, [!UICONTROL  Create  new credentials] or [!UICONTROL  Use existing credentials].
+The first step in the installation process is to provide non-expiring credentials for the Power BI application integration.
+There are two options available to provide these: [!UICONTROL  Create  new credentials] or [!UICONTROL  Use existing credentials].
 Select the appropriate toggle.

 #### Create New credentials